Bay Area Hiker Links and Recommended Reading

 map could double as an emergeny shelter (kidding, but it's big).
 Order at http://www.mdia.org.

-Trails of the East Bay Hills (Central Section), by Gerald Olmsted
+Trails of the East Bay Hills (Central Section), by Gerald Olmsted.

-Trails of the Easy Bay Hills (Northern Section), by Gerald Olmsted
+Trails of the Easy Bay Hills (Northern Section), by Gerald Olmsted.

-East Bay Trails, by David Weintraub (order
+East Bay Trails, by David Weintraub.
+This is a good, basic guide

-bay destinations.
-The second edition includes 3 new hikes, greatly improved
+to the major east bay destinations.
+The second edition includes 3 new hikes,

-maps by Ben Pease, and is more practically organized.
+greatly improved maps by Ben Pease, and is more practically organized.

 San Francisco:

-this book from Amazon.com).
-This is an ideal book for both San Francisco
+an ideal book for both San Francisco residents and visitors.
+It's a fun guide

-residents and visitors.
-It's a fun guide to a diverse spectrum of city walking
+to a diverse spectrum of city walking possibilities, from Telegraph Hill to

-possibilities, from Telegraph Hill to Lands End.
-Each walk has a simple map,
+Lands End.
+Each walk has a simple map, directions, and accompanying text with

-directions, and accompanying text with all kinds of related facts, but (unfortunately)
+all kinds of related facts, but (unfortunately) no mileage markers.
+Some historic

-no mileage markers.
-Some historic photos and pretty line drawings are included.
+photos and pretty line drawings are included.

-I'd recommend this book more heartily.
-To me, Walking San Francisco is
+been spoiled by Stairway Walks, I'd recommend this book more heartily.

-a guide best suited to visiting tourists, while Stairway Walks is for
+To me, Walking San Francisco is a guide best suited to visiting tourists,

-locals.
-Walking San Francisco includes the standard trips through Chinatown,
+while Stairway Walks is for locals.
+Walking San Francisco includes

-Russian Hill, The Presidio, Lands End, and (somewhat incongruously), one hike
+the standard trips through Chinatown, Russian Hill, The Presidio, Lands End,

-in the Marin Headlands.
-Directions are clear and the maps are easy to read.
+clear and the maps are easy to read.
+I much prefer Stairway Walks, since

-I much prefer Stairway Walks, since it includes a more diverse list of
+it includes a more diverse list of walks throughout a larger geographical range,

-of the city's hidden wild spots, like Mount Davidson and Glen Canyon.
-If you're
+as well as rambles through some of the city's hidden wild spots, like Mount

-in town for a short time and want to hit all the regular city sites, Walking
+Davidson and Glen Canyon.
+If you're in town for a short time and want to hit

-San Francisco may be the book for you.
+all the regular city sites, Walking San Francisco may be the book for

 Camping